 Jean-Luc Ponty’s new American label, World Pacific Jazz, wasted little time in marketing their jazz violin phenomenon.
 Ponty was quickly paired with WPJ mainstay Gerald Wilson and his big band for an album of mainstream jazz/swing, Electric Connection.
 Wilson wrote the arrangements, Ponty provides the solos and a few original compositions, George Duke plays the piano, but the connection never really happens.
 Most of the time, Ponty’s violin seems out of place in the music or, more to the point, Wilson’s arrangements make space for the violin but rarely make good use of it.
 The idea of a violin in a jazz setting, especially one so free and fluid, is a novel and exciting concept.
 In my opinion, it deserved a novel and exciting setting, not a standard set of jazz/swing/funk that might have come from the soundtrack to a second-rate crime film.
 The rhythm section of Paul Humphrey and Bob West is at least sympathetic; Duke is criminally undermiked.
 If you’re interested in Ponty’s earliest work, I would start with the live recording at Thee Experience featuring the George Duke Trio.
 That show was an electric affair which gave the violin plenty of breathing room.
 On Electric Connection, unfortunately, the violin is something of a caged bird.
 You’ll encounter some nice solos (“Hypomode Del Sol,” “Forget”) and perhaps develop a deeper appreciation for the violin as a jazz instrument, but nothing on here will change your world.
 The kindess of critics toward this album is likely due to deference to the violinist himself; the music itself is merely adequate and ill-fitting.

 Kronomyth 5.0: ELECTRIC NIGHT.
 World Pacific Jazz founder Dick Bock had the bright idea to expose Jean-Luc Ponty’s jazz fusion to rock audiences and booked him at the Sunset Strip pyschedelic stop, Thee Experience.
 Too bad that lightbulb didn’t go off before they made the disappointing Electric Connection.
 Slimmed down to a quartet of Ponty, George Duke (now on electric piano), John Heard and Dick Berk, The Jean-Luc Ponty Experience with The George Duke Trio is an electrifying evening of jazz fusion that served as something of a breakout for both Ponty and Duke.
-It was in this setting that Frank Zappa heard and, later, joined their pair on stage to expand the lexicon of jazz.
 Ponty’s electric violin is both beautiful and grotesque, a creature of the post-Miles fusion forest where noise and art intertwine, yet it’s a new species, interesting to be sure, but not entirely alien.
 I think it’s this grotesque beauty that captured Frank Zappa’s imagination.
-As the first effective example of Ponty’s playing in a jazz/rock fusion setting, The Jean-Luc Ponty Experience should be experienced.
+As the first effective example of Ponty’s playing in a jazz/rock fusion setting on his own, The Jean-Luc Ponty Experience should be experienced.
 As an arranger, Duke is far less rigid than Gerald Wilson, and that freedom allows Ponty’s violin to soar.
 Their versions of Herbie Hancock’s “Cantaloupe Island” and Wolfgang Dauner’s luminescent “Pamukkale” are highlights.
 Listening to this concert, you get a sense of the excitement that audiences had when they first heard Ponty some fifty years ago (hard to believe, I know).
 At first, I wasn’t that enamored of this recording, approaching it as I did from the future, but from the perspective of his previous recordings this is a giant step forward.
 [Note: This concert was re-packaged overseas as Live In Los Angeles.
 The French version is a sort of hybrid of the two, prominently featuring the word “Experience” on the album cover.]

 A cleverly staged car wreck between Zappa and Captain Beefheart that, despite the creative velocity of the pair at the time, wasn’t the big bang some had hoped for.
 The disappointment of Bongo Fury might be that both artists weren’t looking to do something new together, but simply do what they do together.
 There are songs that represent an even union of sorts, where Beefheart takes the lead and Zappa’s band lays down the groundwork: the twisted “Debra Kadabra,” the sort-of-a-cowboy-song “Poofter’s Froth Wyoming Plans Ahead” and “200 Years Old” (the last two forming a kind of a bicentennial medley).
 These may be a little grittier and bluesier than Zappa’s usual work, but fans should eventually warm up to them.
 Beefheart also presents his greasy, look-what-I-found-under-the-refrigerator poetry on a pair of tracks: “Sam With The Showing Scalp Flat Top” (which introduces the “bongo fury” theme) and “Man With The Woman Head.”
 Frank even answers in kind with his own story, “Muffin Man,” that starts like a carbon copy of “Evelyn, A Modified Dog” before launching into a brilliant guitar solo.
 Zappa fans will take solace in the tracks that sound most like his usual work from this period: “Carolina Hard-Core Ecstasy” (cut from the same cloth as “Camarillo Brillo”) and “Advance Romance.”
 However, those fans would do better to pick up Over-Nite Sensation, Roxy & Elsewhere, The Grand Wazoo, One Size Fits All… well, you get the point.
 For the best blending of Beefheart and Zappa, seek ye Hot Rats.
 Two heads are better than one in the world of bongos, but in the live/studio world of Bongo Fury maybe not so much.